 Students will need to complete a CREST Discovery Passport to reflect on their work.
 You will need to enter students for the CREST Award to receive their personalised certificates.

-Wild Creations is a CREST Discovery activity that challenges students to work as a team to celebrate their culture and heritage through the design and creation of a model, sculpture or STEM installation.
+Sustainable solutions is a CREST Discovery activity that challenges students to work as a team to create a start-up business tackling the issues of climate change in their community, through the creation of an app, an invention or a communications campaign.